adelenelai/myblog/_posts/2023-09-03-reflections-software.md

 Tests should *help* you, not hinder.

-In that sense, I see writing and doing regular tests helps me avoid nastier problems in the future (I call pytest every time before I commit, sometimes even before staging code).
+In that sense, I see writing and doing regular tests help me avoid nastier problems in the future (I call pytest every time before I commit, sometimes even before staging code).

 But do we really need tests in research code?

-If I think back to my experience developing [OngLai](https://github.com/adelenelai/onglai-classify-homologues) (a cheminformatics algorithm to classify polymers a.k.a. homologous series), the 'tests' I developed and regularly used were not software-related but rather chemistry-related:
+If I think back to my experience developing [OngLai](https://github.com/adelenelai/onglai-classify-homologues), the 'tests' I developed and regularly used were not software-related but rather chemistry-related.

+For example, my 'tests' tried to address questions like...

 *Does OngLai cover chemical compounds with CH<sub>2</sub> repeating units?
 And also CF<sub>2</sub>?
 CH<sub>2</sub>O<sub>2</sub>?*